-- GAAP have been reclassified to investments under Solvency II determined by the deposits' Complementary Identification Code ("CIC"). - Any other assets valued at cost less any provision for impairment in value.
+- Receivables (trade, not insurance) amounts past due for payment from other Standard Group companies and non-insurance business partners.
+Valued at cost less any provision for impairment in value. - Cash and cash equivalents valued at the amount held at period end.
+Foreign currencies are translated at the US dollar rate of exchange at the balance sheet date.
+Some deposits disclosed as cash under UK GAAP have been reclassified to investments under Solvency II determined by the deposits' Complementary Identification Code ("CIC"). - Any other assets valued at cost less any provision for impairment in value.
 Prepayments and accrued income are included on an accrual basis.
 Accrued premium income is reclassified to technical provision under Solvency II.
-See section D.2 Technical Provision.
+See section D.2 Technical Provisions.